orangemug/collection-proxy-collect/README.md

 ## API
-The api is as follows
+The API is as follows

-    proxy.collect(collection, Model, fn);
+    proxyCollect(collection, Model, fn);

-Or if your collection library exposes `model` on the instance (like backbone.js does), you can ommit the `Model` param
+Where `fn` must return the attributes to map to a model.

 ## Example